The New Dating Requirement: Consuming All of Your Partner’s #Content

 “That shit seriously makes me mad.
 Just be respectful and watch my Story,” she said.

-Some said that it’s because young men in particular are so bad at expressing overt interest, that they’re left to decipher digital clues in the form of Story views.
+Some said that it’s because young men are so bad at expressing overt interest, that they’re left to decipher digital clues in the form of Story views.

 “Many millennial and Gen Z men aren’t outwardly affectionate, so we’re forced to discern the interest level and emotion behind a like or a view,” said Kristin in Los Angeles.
 “If I’m dating or interested in a guy, I pay close attention to their views of my Instagram Story to gauge their interest.”